 5. Do NOT hire a car in Miami

->

-> This might seem controversial advice given that Miami is sprawling and getting to and from places like Wynwood Walls and Coconut Grove can be a PITA (pain in the ass) via public transport but parking is expensive in Miami, particularly if you’re staying in South Beach – factor in a minimum of $15 per day.
+This might seem controversial advice given that Miami is sprawling and getting to and from places like Wynwood Walls and Coconut Grove can be a PITA (pain in the ass) via public transport but parking is expensive in Miami, particularly if you’re staying in South Beach – factor in a minimum of $15 per day.
 South Beach is very walkable.
-My advice: use the city sightseeing bus or Uber/Lyft for exploring downtown and save your car hire for when you exploring further afield (like the Florida Keys and Everglades National Park).
+My advice: use the city sightseeing bus or Uber or Lyft for exploring downtown and save your car hire for when you exploring further afield (like the Florida Keys, Key West and Everglades National Park).
 You can book tickets for the hop on hop of City Sightseeing bus.

->

-> 6. Book early and check for major events
+6. Book early and check for major events

->

-> I’m a Last-Minute-Larry when it comes to booking travel (I recently booked a trip to Panama, leaving in….two weeks).
+I’m a Last-Minute-Larry when it comes to booking travel (I recently booked a trip to Panama and Costa Rica, leaving in two weeks).
 For some destinations, that absolutely flies.
 For Miami, it does not.
 Accommodation can be crazy expensive (the W Hotel was advertising rooms at $1600 a night last week), meaning all the cheap places get snapped up in advance.
-If you want to sleep somewhere that won’t require a remortgage or involve sleeping in the kind of place where even the criminals won’t go, you need to plan ahead.
+If you want to sleep somewhere that won’t require a remortgage or involve sleeping in the kind of place where even the criminals won’t go, you need to book accommodation far ahead.

->

-> Check local events, too.
+Check local events, too.
 Turns out the Super Bowl was happening in Miami the same week I had planned to be there.
 It’s not something that’s on my radar.
 Check events before you book your flights.
 Here’s a calendar of what’s on in Miami.

 7. Avoid low-season pricing (it’s not worth it)